libreobjet/open-guide/distribution.md

 Statement
 ---------------

 **Distribution** is one of the key feature of open source design.
 This is the main reason we attach an open license to an object, to encourage its distribution.
-Distribution is not only bringing a manufactured object from its production place to the consumer, it is also a feature of the object, a communication process, a dialogue between the designers, the builders and the users.
+Distribution is not only bringing a manufactured object from its production facility to the consumer, it is also a feature of the object, a communication process, a dialogue between the designers, the builders and the users.
+In open source product design, distribution is the second step a creator has to take after choosing a license.

-So **Distribution** has to be thought from 2 interacting point of views:
+**Distribution** has to be thought from 2 interacting point of views:
  - The physical
  - The dialogue

 Tools
 -------